Bornlex/bornlex.github.io/content/posts/lora.md

 We can observe the sum of the weights with the low-rank matrix for the linear layers we talked about earlier.

 Note that there is also an alpha hyperparameter that we can tune to scale the values of the low-rank matrix.

+# Resources

+The link to the original paper can be found [here](https://arxiv.org/abs/2106.09685).